How To Combine Keto & Intermittent Fasting For Weight Loss, Metabolic Health & More

 Intermittent fasting (IF) is an umbrella term that describes the many ways you can go with and without food.
 (We have covered the ins and outs of IF in previous articles, and we recommend you start here if you're new to the concept of intermittent fasting.)

-Very briefly, IF is unlike other "diets" in that it's just a pattern of eating based on time rather than food choices.
+Very briefly, IF is unlike other "diets" in that it's just a pattern of eating based on time rather than food choices, so there are many different ways to do an intermittent fast.

 Fasting for a certain number of hours each day can flip the "metabolic switch1" from a carbohydrate-dominated state to a fat- or ketone-burning state.
 Fasting can also be a weight loss tool since it can help you reduce your overall energy intake2.